My paper maché method for masks, Halloween projects, etc

 Start with a base

-All of my papier maché projects start with some kind of base.
+All of my paper maché projects start with some kind of base.
 This might be: a shape made out of foam board and poster board, a shape made out of clay, a shape made out of chicken wire, a shape made out of crumpled-up blobs of newspaper or aluminum foil, or (often) a combination of several of these.
-Inflatable bouncy balls work great (much better than balloons), as do buckets, plastic waste baskets, etc. I always write about the specific base materials I use in all my articles about my projects, so be sure to check out a few of them to see the different ways I’ve built my starting shapes.
+Inflatable bouncy balls work great (much better than balloons), as do buckets, plastic waste baskets, plastic flower pots, etc. I always write about the specific base materials I use in all my articles about my projects, so be sure to check out a few of them to see the different ways I’ve built my starting shapes.

 In considering materials for a base, it’s important to know ahead of time if you plan to leave the base materials inside the finished paper maché, or if you need to remove them.
 Like, for a stand-alone sculpture, it might be fine to leave the base materials inside, but for something you’re going to hang from the ceiling you’re probably going to want to remove them, to reduce weight.
 Obviously for a mask you need it to be hollow and lightweight!
 All of this can inform what materials you’re going to use and what kind of process you’re going to use if you need to get them out of there.